DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/07-28 Meeting Notes.md

 #### Minotaur Model (IN-PROGRESS)

 - *SHOW THE MODEL?*
-- I just realized that I forgot to ask Mia to send pictures in the Discord, so you guys will just have to believe me when I say the model is getting close to c
+- I just realized that I forgot to ask Mia to send pictures in the Discord, so you guys will just have to believe me when I say the model is getting close to completion.

 #### Wraith Model Proxy (IN-PROGRESS)

 - *SHOW THE MODEL*

-###
+### Goals & Tasks

+Just to reiterate, we are working towards a "vertical slice" type of deal, where we show off a portion of the game that is largely representative of how we want the final product to look and feel.

+We're definitely getting there, but there is still a lot of work to do.